InteractiveAdvertisingBureau/Global-Privacy-Platform/Sections/EEA/GPPExtension: IAB Europe TCF.md

 The GPP section for the IAB Europe TCF (Section ID 2) will use the following encoding.
 Note that the resulting TC String produced is expected to be exactly the same as the TC String produced when using the [TCF specification](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/TCFv2/IAB%20Tech%20Lab%20-%20Consent%20string%20and%20vendor%20list%20formats%20v2.md).
 The GPP introduces new data types that are For full details about the TC String, please refer to the [Consent string and vendor list format v2](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/TCFv2/IAB%20Tech%20Lab%20-%20Consent%20string%20and%20vendor%20list%20formats%20v2.md).

+Note: in the JS representation of the section, the field name should be in UpperCamelCase, just like the column "Field Name".
+Follow [this table](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/blob/main/Core/Consent%20String%20Specification.md#section-encoding) to map the GPP field types to JavaScript native data types.

 ### Core segment